ruben2020/tags2uml/README.md

 ## How is it licensed?

+It's free open source software.

 It is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
-All DOT files generated using this tool is not subject to this license.
+All DOT files generated using this tool are not subject to this license.

+## Can I use it in a commercial environment without purchasing, for an unlimited time?

+Yes.
+However, donations are welcomed.

 ## Are there any known limitations?